 Borders & Customs

-If you are coming from the United States, it is very important to understand the process of entering Canada.
-When you cross the border into Canada, you will need your passport.
-The immigration officers will inquire about your personal history, the purpose of your visit, and what you are bringing across the border with you.
-Among other things, alcohol, tobacco, prescription drugs and cash are all subject to import limitations and excess quantities may be taxed.
+If you are coming from the United States, there are 2 border crossings to choose from: Nelway is open from 8am to midnight and the Patterson crossing is open 24 hours/day.
+You will need your passport.
+Immigration officers inquire about your personal history, the purpose of your visit, and what you are bringing across the border.
+Among other things, alcohol, tobacco, prescription drugs and large amounts of cash are all subject to import limitations -- excess quantities may be taxed.
 You are not allowed to import fresh fruits and meats, firearms, or mace.
 They may search your vehicle, so please pack carefully.

-Hours: Canadian and US customs open 24 hours a day, daily.
+Hours: Canadian and US customs open 24 hours a day

 We suggest you communicate with a Canadian Immigration office prior to your planned trip if you have past charges.
 Random checks into this background information do not happen to everyone, but they are common.